Virtual Meetings Are Here To Stay

-Six months ago, many of us had no clue what someone meant when they said they had a Zoom meeting to attend.
+In the early Spring of 2020, many of us had no clue what someone meant when they said they had a Zoom meeting to attend.
 Today, it’s become the newest version of Band-Aid® versus adhesive bandage.
 Zoom has become more than a brand name, it’s come to represent video conferencing even for those conducted with a different app.

 Sertoma staff and clubs have all put Zoom to good use over the past few months as a way to stay in touch, connect with friends, and conduct business, all while staying safe during this pandemic.
 Training on our national Zoom account was included last year at convention for the board and specialists’ use, yet for a year, only one or two asked to use the service.
 Now?
 Well, rarely does a day go by without at least one club or Sertoma leader asking a question about Zoom use or submitting a reservation request.
 And that’s not the end of it.
 Many of the clubs plan to continue to incorporate Zoom meetings from this point forward when face-to-face gatherings are not practical—think snowstorms as a quick example.

 Now that we’ve all been able to move past the new-technology jitters, how about we take a quick look at how to make this new meeting format as bright and shiny as possible?
 There aren’t any hard and fast rules to follow when video conferencing, any more than there is with an in-person meeting.
 There are always considerations when making plans, but there are some tips and guidelines that make it all run smoothly.

 - Develop an agenda beforehand and share it with participants when appropriate.
 Include the following:

 - Meeting structure such as time limits on topic discussions, etc.

 - Because Sertomans are such a friendly bunch, consider building in the first few minutes as “chat” time where everyone does a quick catch up.

 - Be sure to cover meeting guidelines at the start of the meeting: